powerticmkt/mautic-form-masks/README.md

 ## Usage

-Basicly you need to include an mautic field with this name patterns:
+Basicaly you need to include an mautic field with this name patterns:

  - cep
  - cpf
  - cnpj
  - telefone

- The `mautic-form-masks` script will automatically recognize this input names and apply the mask.
+ The `mautic-form-masks` script will automatically recognize these input names and apply the mask.